munificent/craftinginterpreters/book/a-map-of-the-territory.md

-Web browsers are the "machines" of today, and their "machine code" is JavaScript, so these days it seems [almost every language out there][js] has a compiler that targets JS since that's the <span name="js">only</span> way to get your code running in a browser.
+Web browsers are the "machines" of today, and their "machine code" is JavaScript, so these days it seems [almost every language out there][js] has a compiler that targets JS since that's the <span name="js">main</span> way to get your code running in a browser.

 [js]: https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-js

 <aside name="js">

-JS may not be the only language browsers natively support for much longer.
-If [Web Assembly][] takes off, browsers will support another lower-level language specifically designed to be targeted by compilers.
+JS used to be the *only* way to execute code in a browser.
+Thanks to [Web Assembly][], compilers now have a second, lower-level language they can target that runs on the web.

 [web assembly]: https://github.com/webassembly/